One patient had no discomfort associated with a rare aneurysm on her jugular vein — until a rupture required immediate surgery.

 Jane Racey Gleeson

-Jane Racey Gleeson has been a member of the University of Michigan Frankel Cardiovascular Center’s communications team as a contributing writer for the past three years.
-She works with the team to produce targeted communications that meet the Frankel CVC’s goals.
-Gleeson’s 30 years in the technical communications field extend to custom publications, website development and integrated marketing for a variety of clients.
-She received her bachelor’s degree with honors in journalism from Oakland University in Rochester, Michigan.
+Jane Racey Gleeson has been a member of the University of Michigan Frankel Cardiovascular Center’s communications team as a contributing writer for the past five years.
+She works with the team to produce targeted communications for a variety of Frankel CVC-related projects.
+Gleeson’s 30+ years in the technical communications field extends to custom publications, website development and integrated marketing for a variety of clients.
+She holds a bachelor’s degree in journalism from Oakland University in Rochester, Michigan.

 Could a tiny device designed to avert stroke-provoking clots be a substitute for medication?
 The technology is an option for certain at-risk patients.